-• The OS installation process is interrupted and the server is rebooted.
+The OS installation process is interrupted and the server is rebooted.

-Determine the value set for the Watch Dog Timer.
-The Watch Dog Timer is a new feature in the BIOS of the C-series servers.
-If this feature is enabled and the value is set for a time duration that is lesser than the time taken to install the OS, then the OS installation process is interrupted.
-This Watch Dog Timer feature automatically reboots or powers off the server after the specified time duration.
-So prior to initiating the OS installation process, disable the Watchdog Timer feature.
+Determine the value set for the Watchdog Timer.
+The Watchdog Timer is a new feature in the BIOS of the C-series servers.
+If this feature is enabled and the value is set for a time duration that is less than the time needed to install the OS, then the OS installation process is interrupted.
+This Watchdog Timer feature automatically reboots or powers off the server after the specified time duration.
+Before you begin the OS installation process, disable the Watchdog Timer feature.